pomerium/pomerium/docs/reference/readme.md

 - Environmental Variable: `IDP_PROVIDER_URL`
 - Config File Key: `idp_provider_url`
 - Type: `string`
-- Required, depending on provider.
-(Do not use with Google)
+- Required, depending on provider (Do not use with Google).

 Provider URL is the base path to an identity provider's [OpenID connect discovery document](https://openid.net/specs/openid-connect-discovery-1_0.html).
 An example Azure URL would be `https://login.microsoftonline.com/common/v2.0` for [their discover document](https://login.microsoftonline.com/common/v2.0/.well-known/openid-configuration).